Code of Business Conduct and Ethics

 Employees are encouraged to talk to managers or other appropriate personnel about observed illegal or unethical behaviour within Synamedia.
 It is the policy of Synamedia not to allow retaliation against members of staff who raise concerns in good faith.
 All members of staff are expected to cooperate in internal investigations of misconduct.

-You may submit a good faith concern regarding questionable accounting or auditing matters without fear of dismissal or retaliation of any kind in accordance with Section 13 of this Code.
+You may submit a good faith concern regarding questionable accounting or auditing matters without fear of dismissal or retaliation of any kind using the Synamedia Integrity Line as detailed below.

 We must all work to ensure prompt and consistent action against violations of this Code.
 However, in some situations it is difficult to know if a violation has occurred.
 Since we cannot anticipate every situation that will arise, it is important that we have a way to approach a new question or problem.
 These are the steps to keep in mind: